- You can enrol your child in 3-year-old and 4-year-old kindergarten through the Boroondara Kindergarten Central Enrolment Scheme (BKCES).

 The Victorian Government's No Jab, No Play legislation means your child must have up-to-date vaccinations to enrol in kindergarten or childcare.

-See our immunisation and kindergarten page for more information and for details on obtaining an Immunisation History Statement.
+See our Immunisation History Statement page for more information on obtaining an Immunisation History Statement.

 Support for families and staff - Preschool Field Officer Program